These are the instructor’s lecture notes for a course in Trigonometry

 Sum-of-angles formulas:

-I don’t have these memorized, especially not the one for tangent,
+It’s not prudent to have these memorized, especially not the one for tangent.

 Then the Double-angle formulas